 Pushups: 10-20 reps

 Muscles worked: Pecs, lats, biceps, triceps, upper and lower back muscles, deltoids, quads, hamstrings, glutes, abdominals (i.e. most of your body).

 Time to complete: 15-20 minutes.

 It never needs to get any fancier than this, but it certainly can if you’re interested.
 Strength training can be equally challenging and rewarding for those who pursue it seriously.
 There are some excellent websites for strength trainers of all levels.
 A very comprehensive site is www.exrx.net.
 Both beginners and more experienced exercisers can learn a lot from this site.
-It includes video demonstrations of hundreds of different exercises, as well as a lot of other useful information. www.stumptuous.com is a strength training page directed specifically at women, though much of the information is useful to everyone.
-(Occasionally the language on that website may be offensive to some; if this is the case for you, you may prefer to check out Lift Like A Girl instead!
-It is also a very useful site for women seeking information on strength training).
+It includes video demonstrations of hundreds of different exercises, as well as a lot of other useful information.
+Strength training is most definitely NOT a boys-only activity, and women benefit tremendously from participating in it.
+There are many websites dedicated to making strength training more approachable to women, and to addressing some training issues that are female-specific: www.stumptuous.com has been around for many years (and is Canadian!) and is a good source of no-nonsense information (albeit with some course language!); Lift Like A Girl, Girls Gone Strong and Thrive are also very useful sites for women seeking information on strength training.